pinellolab/haystack_bio/README.md

 	haystack_pipeline samples_names.txt  hg19

-5) **haystack_download_genome**: it allows you to download and add a reference genomes from UCSC to haystack-bio in the appropriate format.
+5) **haystack_download_genome**: it allows you to download and add a reference genomes from UCSC to haystack in the appropriate format.
 To download a genome run:

 	 haystack_download_genome genome_name